 Reasoning exercise dosage for people with persistent pain

-Two articles on PainSci cite Lagerman 2018: 1.
+Two pages on PainSci cite Lagerman 2018: 1.
 Strength Training for Pain & Injury Rehab 2.
 A Rational Guide to Fibromyalgia

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.